jaeyk/jaeyk.github.io/index.md

 ## Personal

 I have lived between two worlds: culturally, socioeconomically, and professionally.
-I was born and raised in South Korea but lived in Hong Kong and Taiwan by the time I finished college.
-I moved to the U.S. (the San Francisco Bay Area) for my graduate studies and eventually became an immigrant.
-Despite having a PhD and living a professional life, I come from a working-class family.
-My late father worked in a paper mill for 32 years.
-My experience with poverty has influenced my lifelong pursuit of understanding and serving the marginalized.
-I am an accidental academic since my first job after college was as a product manager at a software startup.
+I was born and raised in South Korea but had lived in Hong Kong and Taiwan by the time I finished college.
+I moved to the U.S. (the San Francisco Bay Area) for my graduate studies and became an immigrant.
+Despite having a Ph.D. and living a professional life, I come from a working-class family.
+Growing up in a family struggling with financial stress made me interested in understanding and serving the poor.
+I am an accidental academic.
+My first job was as a product manager at a software startup.
 I have worked in the private, public, and nonprofit sectors.
-While my true passion is academic research, I am also interested in narrowing the gap between research and practice.
+As time passed, I discovered my true passion lies in conducting research that narrows the gap between research and practice.

 Outside work, I enjoy cooking, distance running, reading for pleasure, and listening to music.
 I used to practice martial arts and was a former UC Berkeley Taekwondo and Wushu team member.

-My partner in crime is a semiconductor (chip) engineer, and we have a daughter who loves drawing and painting.
+My partner in crime is a semiconductor (chip) engineer, and we have a daughter who loves drawing.

 ## Contact